New

 The Least Dependable Car Brands Surprisingly Don’t Have Much In Common

 From frequent breakdowns to excessive recalls, these brands show various signs of potential trouble for consumers.
 Surprisingly, the least reliable car brands are often expensive.
-With the likes of Mercedes-Benz, Rivian, and Lincoln on the list, it’s clear that when it comes to reliability, you don’t always get what you pay for.
+With the likes of Rivian, Tesla, Volvo and Volkswagen on the list, it’s clear that when it comes to reliability, you don’t always get what you pay for.

 👉 By the way, these are the 10 MOST reliable car brands, according to CR